 SIGNS AND SYMPTOMS OF TOO LITTLE SLEEP

-The consequences of lack of sleep, particularly when prolonged, include
+The consequences of lack of sleep, particularly when prolonged, including

 • Decreased concentration and diminished memory • Daytime drowsiness and impaired functioning/task performance • Less enjoyment of activities and social interaction • Increased likelihood of alcohol and other substance abuse • Headaches • Irritability and mood disorders • Waking unrefreshed in the morning, or insomnia despite feeling tired.• Anticipatory anxiety; insomnia can become a vicious cycle with bed and bedtime coming to represent restlessness and anxiety